FireDynamics/ARTSS/DOCKER.md

 In the directory where the Dockerfile is located run: `docker build -t artss_docker .`

+It is not necessary to recreate the Docker image each time.
+It has to be created initially, and when a change is submitted to the Docker file.

 ## Building ARTSS inside the container

 Navigate to the ARTSS main directory (where `compile.sh` is located).